Etodolac

 Disease/Condition Glossary

 Osteoarthritis: It is a degenerative joint disease in which the two ends of the joints come together due to the breakdown of a protective covering of cartilage.
 Due to the absence of this protective covering, the joints rub against each other, leading to pain and stiffness.
 Symptoms of osteoarthritis include pain, stiffness, inflammation and tenderness.
-The main reason for osteoarthritis is age, the older you are, the more likely you could get osteoarthritis, thus known as degenerative disease, meaning that the joints wear out as a person ages.
+The main reason for osteoarthritis is age; the older you are, the more likely you are to develop osteoarthritis, thus known as a degenerative disease, meaning that the joints wear out as a person ages.
 Other reasons include a past injury such as torn cartilage, dislocated joints and ligament injuries.

 FAQs